eBuccaneer/node-rabbit-viewer/README.md

 ## ATTENTION: This module is currently in alpha development phase

-This is a small webapp that enables exploring RabbitMQ configuration of consumers and requesters, because this can get very messy sometimes.
+This is a small webapp that enables easy exploring RabbitMQ configuration of consumers and requesters, because this can get very messy sometimes.
 This module was written for the related npm module [node-rabbit-connector](https://www.npmjs.com/package/node-rabbit-connector).